bigmark641/OverarchitectedCalculator/README.md

   -  Program.cs //This is a runner harness that injects all the concrete implementions or factories and executes a few example operations
 Calculator.Tests
   -  CalculatorEngine //These are unit tests of the CalculatorEngine
-  -  OperationPlugins //These are unit teests of the OperationPlugins
+  -  OperationPlugins //These are unit tests of the OperationPlugins
 ```